 Today, Lani Guinier is a visiting professor at Columbia Law School, a respected diversity speaker, and a leading advocate for political reform.
 Possessing a unique and arresting insight, Guinier offers audiences plausible and effective solutions to our often-ailing democratic system while embracing constitutional principles.

-Lectures & Programs, Alfred Lerner College of Business and Economics, College of Agriculture and Natural Resources, College of Arts and Sciences, College of Earth, Ocean, and Environment, College of Education and Human Development, College of Engineering, College of Health Sciences, Grad Students & Postdocs, Lectures and Programs
+Lectures & Programs, Students, Alfred Lerner College of Business and Economics, Academics, College of Agriculture and Natural Resources, College of Arts and Sciences, College of Earth, Ocean, and Environment, College of Education and Human Development, College of Engineering, College of Health Sciences, Grad Students & Postdocs, Lectures and Programs, Community

 President's Diversity Initiative